 Not many people enjoy the taste of castor oil and most don‘t count on its benefits.
-Nevertheless, People has been using castor oil to relieve constipation.
+Nevertheless, it has been used all over the world to relieve constipation.

-Although castor oil isn’t used like in the tradition, it can be an ideal remedy for constipation when used occasionally.
+Although castor oil isn’t used for this case traditionally, it can be an ideal remedy for constipation when used every now and then.
 This is for people who can cope with its taste and the associated side effects it can trigger.

 During constipation, it can be difficult to pass your stool and the frequency of bowel movement turns irregular.
 Having fewer than three bowel movements every week is the standard definition of constipation.